Electoral Backgrounder: Influencing votes

 Issues going to the legality of support or opposition will be determined on their facts on a case-by-case basis.

-21. If a candidate is elected and the Court of Disputed Returns finds that the candidate has interfered with, or attempted to interfere with, political liberty as prohibited by s 327, the Court must declare the election of the candidate void under s 362 of the Act.
+26. Note: If a candidate is elected and the Court of Disputed Returns finds that the candidate has interfered with, or attempted to interfere with, political liberty as prohibited by s 327 and the Court is satisfied that the results of the election was likely affected so far as the person should not have been declared elected the Court must declare the election of the candidate void under s 362 of the Electoral Act.

 What to do if you think any of these offences are occurring

-22. If someone suspects another person or persons of committing an offence under these (or any other) provisions of the Act, there are a number of avenues available.
+27. If someone suspects another person or persons of committing an offence under these (or any other) provisions of the Electoral Act or Referendum Act, there are a number of avenues available.
 These vary depending on the circumstances.

-23. Concerns about electoral offences, or knowledge of any suspected breaches of the law, can be reported directly to the Australian Federal Police.
+28. Concerns about electoral offences, or knowledge of any suspected breaches of the law, can be reported directly to the Australian Federal Police (AFP).

 Before or during the polling: